Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP =
+- Added sanitization to inputs that were missing sanitization.

 = 2.0.54 =
 - Added a capabilities check and a nonce check before the log file is cleared.
 - Regenerated the translation POT file.